2010 Bronx tornado: Impact and aftermath

 The thunderstorm that spawned the tornado left a trail of wind damage from northeastern New Jersey through Long Island along its nearly two-hour existence.
 Strong wind gusts, reaching 65 mph in some areas, downed numerous trees and power lines across Bergen County.
 Several roads were also blocked after large trees toppled onto them.
 In Pedricktown, a large tree fell on a home and broke through the roof, allowing heavy rain to fall inside the structure.
 Similar damage took place in the Bronx where trees fell on cars, streets and power lines.
 Along the northern edge of the storm, strong winds in Yonkers also downed trees and power lines.
 In Nassau and Suffolk Counties, winds reached 60 mph before the storm finally moved offshore.

 The tornado itself caused relatively little damage in comparison with the thunderstorm that spawned it.
 Several trees were destroyed by 100 mph winds produced by the system and branches were snapped and littered across streets.
 A few of the downed trees struck the first floor windows of buildings, shattering the glass and leaving seven people with minor injuries.
 One tree was uprooted and "became a projectile" and was wedged within another tree nearby.
 One home also sustained significant roof damage along the tornado's track.
 Dozens of cars were totaled by downed trees along its path and thousands were left without power.
-According to Consolidated Edison (ConEd), 1,700 customers in Riverdale and 3,000 in Bronxside were without power due to the tornado.
+According to Consolidated Edison (ConEd), 1,700 customers in Riverdale and 3,000 in Bronxwide were without power due to the tornado.
 Additionally, there was also a microburst during the thunderstorm, associated with straight-line wind damage.
 Non-tornadic damage was estimated at $46,000.
 Total losses from the tornado were estimated at $150,000.
 Offshore, the storm left one sailing student missing after he fell overboard during a sailing lesson.
 Coast Guard teams continue to search for the man; however, there have been no signs of him as of July 28.
 The search was later called off and the sailor has been presumed dead.